JB395/Pool-Payout-Manager/README.md

 select a domestic or international email.
 These emails may be sent to an SMS gateway, depending on your mobile provider.
 There is also an array doNotDisturb[] that allows hourly stopping of emails (for overnight do not disturb).
-The email account is from Gmail, with setup instructions provided.
+The email account is from Gmail, with setup instructions given in the file "Gmail Device Password Setup".

 # To Add